olvrvrmr/turbo-giggle/README.md

 5. **Data Sender** pushes the transformed data to the destination system.
 6. **State Management** updates the state of the sync operation.
 7. **Event Dispatcher** emits relevant events.

+### Configuration Manager:

+#### 1. Config Loader
+Reads configuration files or fetches them from a remote source.

+#### 2. Config Validator
+Ensures that the loaded configurations are valid and meet all requirements.

+#### 3. Config Cache
+Temporarily stores loaded configurations for quick retrieval.

+#### 4. Config Watcher
+Listens for changes in configuration and triggers updates when necessary.

+#### 5. Change Notifier
+Communicates with other parts of the system to notify them of configuration changes.

+#### 6. Backup Manager
+Backs up configurations to enable rollback in case of issues.

+#### 7.Audit Trail
+Logs changes to configurations for auditing purposes.

+#### Data Flow:

+1. **Config Loader** reads or fetches the configuration.
+2. **Config Validator** validates the loaded configuration.
+3. Valid configurations are cached in **Config Cache**.
+4. **Config Watcher** keeps an eye out for any changes in configuration.
+5. **Change Notifier** informs other system components of any changes.
+6. **Backup Manager** backs up configurations.
+7. **Audit Trail** logs the changes.